World Snooker Championship: Format

 The televised stages of the World Championship have used the same format since 1982, with the exception of a change to the semi-final format that was introduced in 1997.
-The main competition is a single-elimination (knockout) tournament with 32 players, contested over 17 days ending on the first Monday in May, which is May Day bank holiday in the United Kingdom.
+The main competition is a single-elimination (knockout) tournament with 32 players, contested over 17 days ending on the first Monday in May, which is the May Day bank holiday in the United Kingdom.
 Of the 32 players, 16 are seeded automatically into the main draw and the other 16 need to earn a place through a qualifying competition, which takes place immediately before the main competition but at a separate venue.
 The reigning world champion receives a direct entry and is the number one seed in the draw.
 The other 15 direct entries are based on the latest world rankings, these players being seeded according to their world ranking positions.
 As the defending champion is usually a player that is ranked in the top 16, it is normally the top 16 ranked players that receive a direct entry to the main competition (if the defending champion is outside the top 16, then the top 15 ranked players receive a direct entry in addition to the defending champion).

-Before 1982, there were a number of different formats used for the championship.
+Before 1982, there were a number of formats used for the championship.
 In 1980 and 1981, 24 players competed in the final stages at the Crucible; the top eight seeds had a bye in the first round while seeds 9 to 16 played in the first round against eight qualifiers.
 From 1977 to 1979, the first three years at the Crucible, there were only 16 players in the final stages, eight seeds playing eight qualifiers in the first round.
 For information on the players involved, see list of players to appear in the World Snooker Championship.

 The length of the matches varies per round as follows: the first round is played as the best of 19 frames, spread over two sessions of play; the second round and the quarter-finals are the best of 25 frames, played over three sessions; the semi-finals are the best of 33 frames, played over four sessions on three consecutive days of play; and the final is a maximum of 35 frames, over four sessions on two consecutive days of play.
 For the first 12 days of the tournament, until the end of the quarter-final stage, two tables are set up in the arena to allow two matches to be played concurrently.
 For the last five days of the competition (the semi-finals and final), only one table is used.